vzaccaria/diy/description.md

 ## concatenate and minify javascript files

 Assume you have two files (`src/file1.js` and `src/file2.js`) that you want to concatenate and minify into a single `_site/client.js` file.
-Here's how you'd write a Diy (ES6) program for the task at hand:
+Here's how you'd write a DIY (ES6) program for the task at hand:

 ## diy source file